TheoBrln4/Predict_price_API/README.md

     ]
 }
 ```
+The output refers to the price of the house.
 ### Use curl
 You can use curl to retrieve the output directly in the terminal through the following line :
 ```